-On the solemnity of Good Friday, the day which commemorates Christ’s death, Donne is riding Westward.
+On the solemnity of Good Friday, the day which commemorates Christ’s death, Donne (or the narrator) is riding Westward.
 He is not facing east (the rising of the sun), the traditional direction of Jerusalem, but busy with the world and its concerns.

 God would indeed be all but forgotten for all such men, for all of us, if we could not, in a certain respect, look in two directions at once.
 By grace and the constitution of human nature, we can indeed do this.
-We can move in one direction, even as he turns in another.
+We can move in one direction, even as we glance in another.

 This is where the primary conceit (imagery) of the poem becomes important.
 Cosmological imagery is introduced in the first line by way of conceiving the the soul as itself a sphere like unto those other heavenly orbs.
 The spheres are the planets or wanders of the sky.

 A sphere is also something which turns and can actually move in two directions at once.
-The top part of a wheel can move forward while the bottom can move backward.
+The top part of a wheel can move downward while the bottom can move upward.
 Further, that which moves in a circle ultimately returns to its original position.
 An orbit eternally retraces its path.

 The soul is thus likened to the spheres of heaven.
 But unlike the spheres who in traditional cosmology are moved by Angelic Intelligences, the human soul is itself intelligent, capable of self-moving.

 Like the planets, which retrograde (or turn back in their motion), so too does the soul or the person wander.
-As the planet is perturbed in its motion by proximity to other bodies, so too does the soul in its commune with the world take on ‘foreign motion’ and loose its proper direction.
+As the planet is perturbed in its motion by proximity to other bodies, so also is the soul, in its commune with the world, take on ‘foreign motion’ and loose its proper direction.
 It substitutes the pleasures and cares of the world for a care for God–its only true First Mover.

 But unlike the heavenly spheres whose wanderings are simply part of a more complex liturgy of times and seasons, man’s retrogradations are a fall.
 The planets return to their courses, but man through sin has no promise of return and may forever wander (or, as in the poem, ride westward).

-Yet, the poem reveals the ways in which the rhythms of grace are yet present.
+Yet, the poem reveals how the rhythms of grace are yet present to man.